 Drink water.
 A gallon a day.
 Or so.

 Take adaptogenic herbs.
 You can find them cheaply.
 These are tonics that help make you more resilient with stress.
 Tap me to learn more.
 Or just do a little research.
-Ones I like/trust most: ashwaghanda, rhodiola, shizandra, eleuthero, holy basil, fo-ti root (ho shou wu), astragalus, and mushrooms like reishi, chaga, shiitake and cordyceps.
+Learn about ashwaghanda, rhodiola, shizandra, eleuthero, holy basil, fo-ti root (ho shou wu), astragalus, and mushrooms like reishi, chaga, shiitake and cordyceps.
 This article by functional medicine doc Dr Will Cole is a really nice short intro to them.
-My book Herbal Defense, written with foremost herbalist KP Khalsa, has a whole chapter.
+My book Herbal Defense, written with veteran herbalist KP Khalsa, has a whole chapter.

 Do the same thing with your health and personal care products as your household products.
 Check ingredients; I can give you a list of ones to avoid (just contact me), and you can do it pretty easily without spending a lot of money.
 It’s more about awareness than cost.
 Most fancy pricy department store creams are full of crap too.

 Use aromatherapy and essential oils.
 Learn a little about which ones are good for the immune system, the nervous system; which ones are calming, inspiring, healing.
 Get a little diffuser, and keep it misting your space.
-And yes, if you cannot afford the premium ones, organically produced natural food store ones are better than nothing.
+Sorry, friends who sell them, but there are decent pure-enough brands that are not from MLM companies.
+Rocky Mountain Oils, Mountain Rose Herbs, Plant Therapy, Floracopeia, and Eden Gardens to name just a few.

 Eat dark chocolate.
 Really dark.
 Over 80%.
 Make it organic, make it low sugar, make it fair trade—don’t contribute to cruelty/slavery.
 But give yourself this “drug,” at least.
 As comfort treats go, it’s pretty darn nutritious and good for the brain.